-Out of all the paid networks out there to do affiliate marketing through, Bing Ads is the one which is most often overlooked because Bing itself is not considered to be a “serious contender” against other search engines like Google, YouTube and Facebook.
+Out of all the paid networks out there to do affiliate marketing through, Microsoft Ads is the one which is most often overlooked because Bing itself is not considered to be a “serious contender” against other search engines like Google, YouTube and Facebook.

 But neglecting this goldmine of a network and the benefits it holds, is a mistake I would advise you not make, especially in affiliate marketing.
 Considering how it gets up to 20% of search traffic online, that “small number” can actually become a profitable number if you know how to use it.